Create An Interactive Application Landscape

 - Deduplication means: Reducing the number of applications that provide more or less the same type of functionality.

 - Rationalization means: Reducing the number of applications used for anything.
-Sometimes applications are used wrongly, without a license, by mistake, or not allowed by company policy or other reasons.
-By looking at the reasons for using applications often reduction can be established.
+Sometimes, applications are misused without a license, by mistake, or not allowed by company policy or other reasons.
+A reduction can often be established by looking at the reasons for using applications.

 Applications Overview for Security.